BillKrat/AngularMvpVm/README.md

 The MVP-VM pattern is the MVP pattern.
 It is the Presenter that communicates with the services and uses the data to populate the ViewModel.
 This permits the ViewModel to remain decoupled and generic (easy to reuse).
 Likewise Views can be reused with other ViewModels as long as the meet the minimum contract, i.e., the ViewModel holds the properties expected by the View.

 ## What is ANGULAR MVP-VM?

+Note: "no knowledge" below denotes that the component is not strongly typed (no reference); it is loosely coupled and can be easily swapped out with a different component.

 A POC solution that will apply the principles of MVP-VM.
  * Cross cutting concerns such as communication [between components] will be handled with event aggregation
  * ViewModels will have no knowledge of other (loosely coupled)
  * Views have no knowlege of their ViewModel
  * ViewModels have no knowledge of their View or Services.
  * The Presenter is the only component that communicates with the BLL
  * The BLL is the only layer that communicates with Services
  * Services is the only layer that communicates with the Data Model

 This separation permits reuse and has a strong dependency on Event Aggregation and Inversion Of Control (IOC), aka Dependency Injection (DI)